jakobhviid/student-projects/README.md

 ## Structure

-For students, please look into the .md files located in the projects folder.
+For students, please look into the .md files located in the projects [folder](./projects/).

-For maintainers, please put the projects descriptions into the Projects folder, and divide the images into the Images folder.
+For maintainers, please put the projects descriptions into the [Projects](./projects/) folder, and divide the images into the [images](./images/) folder.
 Thanks.

 ## Maintainers